AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 The more porous the Gate, the more "vibe coded" a feature may be.
 Things are allowed through the gate more easily.

+You might have automated code reviews in your process via LLM.
+But until there is a human in the loop, you should comsider your gate porous.

 On the other hand, a feature that involves personally identifiable information of users has a low Entropy Tolerance.
 Bugs or security holes would have a large impact on the underlying processes the software is supporting (like user's lives and business health).

 Thus the Verification Gate in this case would need to be *dense*.
 Human-in-the-loop checks of code are required.
 AI-generated code is not trusted.

 Less vibes, more PR reviews.

 You should determine the Entropy Tolerance of a feature during the spec phase of a Cascade.
 This is a great opportunity to involve both your domain and security experts in the spec process.